jaredwolff/ble-protobuf-example/Readme.md

 5. Run `make gen_key` once (and only once)!
 This will set up your key for DFU.
 6. Run `make` and this will build your bootloader and main app.
 6. Run `make flash_all` to flash the whole app to your NRF52 Development Kit.
+7. Run `make debug` to connect to the device for debugging.
+Then, run `jlinkrttclient` to get your debug console.
+Both steps are required.

 ## Setup for other platforms